willyWonka0987/ECG-Reconstruction/.ipynb_checkpoints/README-checkpoint.md

 2. Run the create_db.py file to create a database of records from the PTB-XL dataset
 3. Run the create_data.py file to generate training and testing data in .pkl format
 4. The ann128.py and ann136.py files are used to train the neural networks
 5. The file ml_models.py is used to train machine learning models
+6. Till the day I let u go.